-- 'Paradox of thrift is a concept that if many individuals decide to increase their private saving rates, it can lead to a fall in general consumption and lower output.
+- The paradox of thrift is a concept that if many individuals decide to increase their private saving rates, it can lead to a fall in general consumption and lower output.

 - Therefore, although it might make sense for an individual to save more, a rapid rise in national private savings can harm economic activity and be damaging to the overall economy.

 - In a recession, we often see this 'paradox of thrift'.
-Faced with prospect of recession and unemployment, people take the reasonable step to increase their personal saving and cut back on spending.
+Faced with the prospect of recession and unemployment, people take the reasonable step to increase their personal saving and cut back on spending.
 However, this fall in consumer spending leads to a decrease in aggregate demand and therefore lower economic growth.